scil/LaravelFly/readme.md

 Another nginx conf [use_swoole_or_fpm_depending_on_clients](config/use_swoole_or_fpm_depending_on_clients.conf) allows us use query string `?useserver=<swoole|fpm|...` to select the server between swoole or fpm.
 That's wonderful for test, such as to use eval(tinker()) as a online debugger for your fpm-supported projects.

+## Todo Abut Avoiding Data Pollution

+- [x] Application.
+- [x] Base Services: Dispatcher/app('event'), Router/app('router') and UrlGenerator/app('url').
+- [x] Other Service Providers. configurable in config/laravel.php
+- [x] Facade.
+- [x] Laravel Config. configurable by the 'config' key of LARAVELFLY_SERVICES in fly.conf.php
+- [ ] Php Config.
+It's not supported in the near future.
+Tow reasons:
+1. It's related with php internal function ini_set.
+2. It's useless in 99% of cases where all of the php internal configs are same across multile requests.

 ## Todo